homebox-io/home-management-startups/README.md

 * [Acasa (formerly Splittable)](https://www.helloacasa.com) - *The app that runs your home.*
 * [BillHub](https://billhub.io) - *BillHub is the simple, more secure way to send, spend and manage your money between housemates.*
+* [BrilliantBills](http://brilliantbills.com/) - *Start loving your finances - centralises your home services with document uploads*
 * [Homebox](https://homebox.io) - *Homebox helps you find and stay on better deals, forever.
 We're more than just an app though, we're building a next-generation intelligent, automated, smart home platform.*
 * [Homeshift](https://homeshift.com) - *Save time and money.
 Track your household services with one super-simple online dashboard.*
 * [Hoppy](https://www.hoppy.co.uk) - *Task based home management*